Nankeen Night Heron

 Nankeen Kestrel hovering

 In my research for the Cross-Culture Class, I discovered where the name of the CASE came from.
-I found that some interesting rock formations surround the city: the Zhong Mountain curls in the east of the city; and Stone Mountain is crouching like a tiger in the west of the city.
+Some interesting rock formations surround the city: the Zhong Mountain curls in the east of the city; and Stone Mountain is crouching like a tiger in the west of the city.
 The mountain names make perfect sense “the Zhong Mountain is a dragon curling and the Stone Mountain, a tiger crouching.”

 The Case makes one small mention on the second page to the Nanjing Massacre of 1937, where several extended Liang family members and employees are killed and injured, but the family endured these setbacks.
 I asked the students from Japan, Taiwan and China, if they knew anything about the history of Nanjing and they said they knew very little, since they had never been there.
 The question I had was: do you need to have been there to know a place or its reputation?
 And why, after the introduction to Nankeen as a buff color had my investigation taken such a sharp turn toward war and death.